 The D750 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7R has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.

 So how do things add up?
-Is there a clear favorite between the Sony A7R and the Sony A7R?
+Is the Sony A7R better than the Nikon D750 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.